 In this paper, we focus on proposing mechanisms to predict the energy consumption of a sensor node in order to construct the energy map of a wireless sensor network.
-We believe that in many instances the node can predict its energy consumption based on its own past history.
+There are situations in which the node can predict its energy consumption based on its own past history.
 If a sensor can predict efficiently the amount of energy it will dissipate in the future, it will not be necessary to transmit its available energy often.
 This node can just send one message with its available energy and the parameters of the model that describe its energy dissipation.
 With this information, the monitoring node can update often its local information about the available energy of this node.
 Clearly the effectiveness of this paradigm is dependent on the accuracy with which prediction models can be generated.
 We analyze the performance of probabilistic and statistical models, and compare them with a naive approach in which no prediction is used.
 In order to evaluate the approaches to construct the energy map, we have to have a clear idea of how is the energy drop in a sensor node.
 Thus, we also propose an energy dissipation model that is used to simulate the behavior of a sensor node in terms of energy consumption.
 Simulation results show that the use of prediction-based models decreases the amount of energy necessary to construct the energy map of wireless sensor networks.

 The remainder of this article is organized in the following way.
-In section 2., we briefly survey the related works.
-Section 3. presents the model that we propose to describe the behavior of a sensor node and consequently to simulate its energy drop.
-In section 4., we describe two approaches to construct a prediction-based energy map for wireless sensor networks.
-We evaluate the performance of our approaches in section 5. and conclude by giving directions for our future work in section 6..
+In Section 2, we briefly survey the related work.
+Section 3 describes the model that we propose to describe the behavior of a sensor node and, consequently, to simulate its energy drop.
+In Section 4, we describe two approaches to construct a prediction-based energy map for wireless sensor networks.
+We evaluate the performance of our approaches in Section 5 and conclude by giving directions for our future work in Section 6.

-2. Related Work
+2 Related Work

-Some researches are exploring issues related to the design of sensors to energy-efficient as possible [Asada et al., 1998], [Kahn et al., 1999], as be [Pottie and Kaiser, 2000], [Rabaey et al., July].
-In particular, the WINS [Asada et al., 1998], [Pottie and Kaiser, 2000] and PicoRadio [Rabaey et al., July] projects are seeking ways to integrate sensing, signal processing, and radio elements onto a single integrated circuit.
-Researches involved in SmartDust [Kahn et al., 1999] aim to design millimeter-scale sensing and communicating nodes.
+In [1, 7, 10, 12] the authors explore issues related to the design of sensors to be as energy-efficient as possible.
+In particular, the WINS [1, 10] and PicoRadio [12] projects are seeking ways to integrate sensing, signal processing, and radio elements onto a single integrated circuit.
+The SmartDust project [7] aims to design millimeter-scale sensing and communicating nodes.

 The energy efficiency is the primary concern in designing good media access control (MAC) protocols for the wireless sensor networks.
 Another important attribute is scalability with respect to network size, node density and topology.
-A good MAC protocol should easily accommodate such network changes [Woo and Culler, 2001].
+A good MAC protocol should easily accommodate such network changes [16].
+In addition, a lot of energy-aware routing schemes have been proposed for wireless sensor networks.
+Directed diffusion, proposed in [6], is a new paradigm for communication between sensor nodes.
+In this paradigm, the data are named using attribute-value pairs and data aggregation techniques are used to dynamically select the best path for the packets.
+This enables diffusion to achieve energy savings.